TimvanScherpenzeel/profiling-research/README.md

 - Reduce the amount of stationary and dynamic lights in your scene.
 Pre-bake where possible.
 - Try to combine lights that have a similar origin.
 - Limit the attenuation radius and light cone angle to the minimum needed.
-- Use an early partial Z-pass in order to determine what parts of the scene are actually visible.
+- Use an early Z-pass in order to determine what parts of the scene are actually visible.
 It allows you to avoid expensive shading operations on pixels that do not contribute to the final image.
 - Limit the amount of post-processing steps.
 - Disable shadow casting where possible, either per object or per light.
 - Reduce the shadow map resolution.